Pre-Enrolment Information NSW Food Safety Supervisor Certificate

 b) Assessment

-The assessment process for FSS training consists of 3 parts:
+The assessment process for NSW FSS Certificate training consists of 3 parts:

-3. Allergen Management Module Assessment Booklet (Key Focus Area 1).
+- Allergen Management Module Assessment Booklet (AMMA) for Key Focus Area 1.

 Students are required to complete a self-paced assessment and submit it with a copy of your photo ID.

-The self-paced assessment comprises a set of simple food safety records that can be completed in the workplace or in a simulated environment*, the NSW Food Authority's 3 Focus Area Learning Activities and Case Studies and a third party report^.
+The self-paced assessment (SPA) comprises a set of simple food safety records that can be completed in the workplace or in a simulated environment*, the NSW Food Authority's Key Focus Area Learning Activities and Case Studies and a third party report^.

 * 'a simulated environment': To ensure that this training is accessible for people not currently working is a food business, it is allowable for students to monitor the food that you buy for personal use (at home) to complete the Food Safety Monitoring Worksheets.